 Vaginal bleeding that can be heavier or lighter than your regular period or vaginal spotting can be a sign of a fallopian tube pregnancy.
 Cramping will accompany the bleeding.
 This spotting or bleeding usually occurs just after your first missed period, according to the Cedars-Sinai website.

-You may feel nauseous and vomit due to a fallopian tube pregnancy.
+You may feel nauseous and vomit due to a tubal pregnancy.
 Morning sickness, which is a normal symptom of early pregnancy, also causes nausea and vomiting, so this symptom alone is not necessarily indicative of a fallopian tube pregnancy.

 Weakness and Dizziness

 You may feel week and dizzy because of the loss of blood.
 You may even faint.
 If this happens, it is usually when you are six to eight weeks along, and your tube has ruptured.

 Low blood pressure is also caused by blood loss.

 Pelvic inflammatory disease (PID) is one of the main reasons women develop fallopian tube pregnancies, because PID partially or entirely blocks the fallopian tube, resulting in the egg becoming stuck there.
 If you have that, you may be more at risk for developing a fallopian tube pregnancy.